chlorm-forks/Emby.Wiki/iOS.md

 Emby for iPhone and iPad is available in the [Apple App Store](https://itunes.apple.com/us/app/emby/id992180193?ls=1&mt=8).

-Emby for iPhone and iPad can handle just about any type of media thanks to [Emby Server transcoding](Transcoding).
+Emby for iOS can handle just about any type of media thanks to [Emby Server transcoding](Transcoding).
 If you would like to learn how to prepare your media for Direct Play, read below.

 # Setup Guide